nkdAgility/azure-devops-migration-tools/CONTRIBUTING.md

 ## Contributing Fixes

-VSTS Sync Migrator acceots both bug fixes and feature enhancements as Pull Requests.
-When contibuting please try to minimise the number of files that you touch, and do not arbitrearly change large about of the files without justification.
+VSTS Sync Migrator accepts both bug fixes and feature enhancements as Pull Requests.
+When contibuting please try to minimise the number of files that you touch, and do not arbitrarily change large amounts of the files without justification.
 This will help keep the fix or feature as simple and easy as posible to review and incorporate.
-If you are a long term conributor you may request access to the VSTS repository that houses the core code and provide direct contributions there.
+If you are a long term contributor you may request access to the VSTS repository that houses the core code and provide direct contributions there.

 # Instructions for Contributing Code